shrjrd/roblox-procmesh/README.md

 The CSG operations only work on closed 3D meshes.
 Ex: Unioning a cube touching a flat quad will be missing some polygons infront/behind the plane

+Does not use any Luau optimizations, for compatibility in older versions of Roblox pre 2019.

 TODO:

-optimize scissioning
+finish extrusion functions

+place file with examples

-replace lovr mat4 usage
+replace lovr mat4 usage in solids.pyramid and solid.transform

 support for importing meshes

-example place file
+general optimizations

 # solids